snotskie/ttrpg/md/index.md

 Sometimes characters want to complete actions together as a group.
 There are two general approaches:

-- **Provide Help:** One way is to provide Help (described later in this section) to one roll that leads the group's action.
+- **Provide Help:** One way is to provide Help to one roll that leads the group's action.
 Some members of the group may decide not to roll and instead wait for the group leader to roll, then provide Help to the leader by spending Blessings to increase the result of the roll.
 - **Median Roll:** Another way is for each character to roll for the action, using the median of their rolls as the group's shared result.
 If the group roll had an even number of individual rolls, then the higher of the two median rolls is used.
 The Group Median Rolls table below provides a quick reference.

 #### Group Median Rolls